Francis Jackson (composer): Personal life and family

-Born in Malton, North Yorkshire, Jackson was the son of William Altham Jackson (1888-1944), an engineer and sanitary inspector, and Eveline May Suddaby (1889-1974), who both sang in the local church choir.
-He was a first cousin once removed of the lyric soprano Elsie Suddaby, who, like him, studied with Sir Edward Bairstow.
+Born in Malton, North Yorkshire, Jackson was the son of William Altham Jackson (1888–1944), an engineer and sanitary inspector, and Eveline May Suddaby (1889–1974), who both sang in the local church choir.
+He was a first cousin once removed of the lyric soprano Elsie Suddaby who, like him, studied with Sir Edward Bairstow.

 Jackson married Priscilla Procter, who died in 2013 at the age of 95.
 They had three children: Alice, William and Edward.

 He turned 100 in October 2017, and the occasion was marked by a special concert during that year's Ryedale Festival.
 He died on 10 January 2022 at the age of 104.
 His last visit to York Minster was in 2021, to see the newly-restored organ following its £2 million refurbishment.

 Career and legacy

-Jackson had been a chorister at St Michael's Church, Malton, along with his brother Paul, until he joined the choir of York Minister in 1929, where he sang under Sir Edward Bairstow for four years, after which he returned to Malton to serve as organist at St Michael's from 1933 to 1940.
+Jackson had been a chorister at St Michael's Church, Malton, along with his brother Paul, until he joined the choir of York Minster in 1929, where he sang under Sir Edward Bairstow for four years, after which he returned to Malton to serve as organist at St Michael's from 1933 to 1940.
 He studied at Durham University and became a Fellow of the Royal College of Organists (FRCO) in 1937, winning the Limpus Prize.
 After active service during the Second World War he returned to York Minster in 1946 to become Organist and Director of Music, succeeding Bairstow.
 He held this post for 36 years.
 After his retirement in 1982, he was appointed Organist Emeritus.

 In 1961 Jackson played for the wedding of Elizabeth II's cousin, Prince Edward, Duke of Kent, to Katherine Worsley.
 The final voluntary was the Toccata from Widor's Symphony for Organ No. 5, which set the fashion for the use of this piece for weddings.

 From 1972 to 1974 he served as President of the Royal College of Organists.
 He was appointed an Officer of the Order of the British Empire (OBE) for services to music in 1978 and a Commander (CBE) in 2007.
 He was also recognised with many academic degrees and awards throughout his lifetime.

 After his retirement, Jackson and his wife retired to the Ryedale village of Acklam, where they had bought a house in 1954, and for many years he gave recitals in the surrounding area.
+Francis Jackson contributed a tune 'East Acklam' (to distinguish it from West Acklam in Middlesbrough), for the harvest hymn 'For the fruits of his creation' by Fred Pratt Green 1903-2000 (Hymns Ancient & Modern New Standard #457).

 Jackson was the mentor of Oscar-winning film composer John Barry.